FrancoVazza/JULIA/ROGER/README.md

 <img src="ROGER_spectra.gif" alt="alt text" width="whatever" height="whatever">
 * Details on the method and on its application to cosmological simulations are described in the main paper.

+* ROGER obvioulsy is an homage to the greatest of all times in tennis, who retired in the same month in which this paper was published: https://www.youtube.com/watch?v=cQCJ_r_szIc